 Getting Seat/Table Reservations:

-There are up to 600,000 visitors a day to Oktoberfest, but only 120,000 seats so you need to plan way ahead.
-Under each tent description below when have details on how to get reservations.
-Table reservations book up 6-12 months ahead of time, but each Oktoberfest tent is required to keep a percentage of their tables open to the public on a first-come-first-serve basis.
-In order to get one of these unreserved open spots you’ll need to get in line really early, by 5-6am on Weekends or by Noon to 2pm on Weekdays.
+Table reservations book up 6-12 months ahead of time, but each Oktoberfest tent is required to keep a percentage of their tables open to the public on a first-come-first-served basis.
+In order to get one of these unreserved open spots, you’ll need to get in line really early, by 5-6am on Weekends or by Noon to 2pm on Weekdays.
 You need a seat to get served and once a tent is full they close the doors until people leave.
 If you don’t plan ahead you will be limited to the small tents or the beer gardens and beer halls far away from the Oktoberfest grounds.